matejlednar/html5-template-webpack-less/README.md

 # HTML5 Template + webpack + Less

-HTML5 template with Less, JavaScript, images, and fonts support.
+HTML5 template with webpack, Less, JavaScript, images, and fonts support.
 The build tool is included (CSS and JS optimization support).

 ## Prerequisites